Super Paper Mario: Plot

-One day, a bored Mario and Luigi decide to go see Princess Peach, but before they can go, they get wind of her being captured, and immediately suspect Bowser, but when they arrive, they only find him planning attack.
-The evil Count Bleck arrives, responsible for Peach's capture, and overpowers Mario and abducts Bowser, his minions, and Luigi.
-Count Bleck and his assistant, Nastasia, then force Bowser and Princess Peach to marry.
+Super Paper Mario opens with Count Bleck abducting Bowser and Princess Peach and forcing the two to marry.
 Their union, as foretold by the Dark Prognosticus, summons the Chaos Heart.
 Bleck takes control of the Chaos Heart and uses it to open the Void, a slowly expanding inter-dimensional rift, in order to destroy the flawed universe and create a perfect one in its place.
-Mario comes to and meets a Pixl named Tippi and is teleported to Flipside by her, where he's tasked by Merlon to collect the eight Pure Hearts, which are necessary to undo the destruction.
+Mario is teleported to Flipside by Tippi and is tasked by Merlon to collect the eight Pure Hearts, which are necessary to undo the destruction.
 Mario, after learning the ability to flip between dimensions, starts his journey with Tippi at his side, traveling to the different worlds to collect them.

 During the adventure, Mario reunites with Peach and Bowser, who join him in the quest.
-Bleck sends his minions, Dimentio, Mimi, and O'Chunks, as well as a brainwashed Luigi (called Mr. L), to attack Mario's group and slow their progress.
+Bleck sends his minions, Dimentio, Mimi, and O'Chunks, as well as a brainwashed Luigi, to attack Mario's group and slow their progress.
 Luigi eventually recovers his memories and is the last to join Mario's group.
 Mario succeeds in collecting all eight Pure Hearts, but not before the Void grows large enough to obliterate one of the worlds.